chrischansonichu/die-dapper-klein-pikkewyn/README.md

 #### Overview:

-Top-down, pixel art RPG in the general artistic style of Pokémon Red.
+Top-down, pixel art JRPG with turn-based combat in the overworld.

 #### Story:

 The game follows a small, but brave little African penguin, as he attempts to save his colony from starvation at the hands of Chinese fishing vessels off the Cape.
-Jan de Pikkewyn (working name) will utilize various weapons and eventually armor in his quest to defeat the Chinese sailors and sink their ships.
+Jan de Pikkewyn will utilize various weapons and eventually armor in his quest to defeat the Chinese sailors and sink their ships.

 #### Mechanics: